Lstedmanfalls/Lstedmanfalls/README.md

 <p>👋 Hello, I’m Lisa Stedman-Falls.</p>
 <p> I am a full-stack software developer and former behavioral scientist 🤓</p>

-<p>My areas of greatest strength are in Python/Django, learning/training, research, and data analysis.</p>
+<p>My areas of greatest strength are in  My areas of greatest strength are in Python, Django, responsive web development, web and media accessibility, learning and training, research, and data analysis.</p>
 <p> Prior to transitioning to software development, I specialized in technology-based behavioral assessment, treatment, and staff training.
 I've co-published 4 studies, including the use of humanoid robots, eHealth apps, wireless monitoring devices, and other technologies, to help advance behavioral science and practice.</p>

 <p>I've always loved working with tech, and I’m stoked to be on the other side of it now!</p>